LongVu219/RL-FinalProject/README.md

 python eval.py
 ```
 ## File description
-eval.py: evaluate function used in training phase
+eval.py: evaluate function used in training phase <br>
-data.py: set up buffer and create dataloader
+data.py: set up buffer and create dataloader <br>
-test.py: evaluate the win rate of blue and red agent after training
+test.py: evaluate the win rate of blue and red agent after training <br>
-utils.py : some auxiliary functions that control the agent
+utils.py : some auxiliary functions that control the agent <br>
 train.py: you can set up some config for enviroment, call function train from Trainer to run cross_q algorithm